Best Potty Training Supplies 2026: Top 8 Picks for Toddlers

 We researched the most effective potty training products across child development specialists, pediatric occupational therapists, daycare teacher recommendations, and parent testing to bring you the eight best supplies for 2026.

-For families who prefer training directly on the regular toilet, the OXO Tot Potty Seat with Step Stool ladder is our runner-up and an excellent alternative strategy.
+For families who prefer a portable option that also works on the regular toilet, the OXO Tot 2-in-1 Go Potty is our runner-up.

 How We Chose: What Actually Works for Potty Training